orshemesh1996/DigitalWallet/README.md

 User:
 The User microservice is responsible for managing individual users.
 Here, users can approve money transfer requests, create new requests, and more.
-Key user-related fields include name, email, phone, transactionHistoryId,pending RequestId ,groupAccount, and id.
+Key user-related fields include name, email, phone, transactionHistoryId,Request pendingId,groupAccount, and id.

 Request Pending: